MrCael/startup/notes.md

 - pwd - Prints working directory
 - cd - Changes directory
 - ls - Lists contents of current directory
+  - -l - Parameter to display entries in a long list format
+  - -a - Parameter to list all files, even those whose names begin with .
 - vim - Use the Vim text editor to edit files
 - nano - Allow developer to interact with file contents without a graphical interface
 - mkdir - Creates new directory